 Inspection of medical records by unauthorised persons Access to the medical records of UKS patients by persons who are not authorised to do so under current legislation is prohibited.
 Illegal release of medical records and health information It is forbidden to share medical records and patient information (patients' personal data) with unauthorised persons and entities, in contravention of the Act on Patients' Rights and Patients' Ombudsman and the procedures in force at UKS.
 Protection of documents from other patients and third parties Documents containing patients' personal data should be secured in such a way as to prevent unauthorised persons from seeing the data, especially in areas where third parties have access Students are only allowed on the premises where personal data is stored when accompanied by UKS personnel.
 Destruction of unnecessary documents containing patients' personal data It is prohibited to dispose of paper documents containing personal data by throwing these documents in the waste-bin.
 All unnecessary documents (printouts, copies, drafts, etc.) must be immediately destroyed in shredders in such a way that they cannot be read.
 Security medical records A student who finds unsecured medical records on UKS premises, as well as copies, printouts, etc., is required to: • ensure its security (so that the information contained in the documentation is not disclosed to unauthorised persons), and • report the incident to the DPO or Group Supervisor.
-Working with an information system You must not share identifiers or passwords to the IT system if they have been assigned to other people, including other employees.
-You are not allowed to use the IT system if you do not have the appropriate authorizations to do so, in particular it is prohibited to use accounts belonging to other users.
+Working with an information system You are not allowed to use the IT system it you do not have the

 Clean desk principle Documents containing patients' personal data must not be left in public and unsecured places.
 Documents that are not currently being used should be stored in cupboards, drawers, desks, etc. Storage of data on private media It is prohibited to store patients' personal data on private media, (e.g. memory sticks, CDs, external drives).
 Preservation of confidentiality The students /trainees are obliged to keep personal data obtained in connection with participation in activities on UKS premises confidential, even after the activities have ended.
 Liability for data protection breaches Persons violating the policy of personal data security, including students / trainees, may be subject to criminal prosecution under the Personal Data Protection Act.
 Persons who are not UKS employees, including students / trainees, are liable to UKS for damages on the terms set out in the Civil Code.